Intro to the Command Line Interface

 rocketpool node status shows once you have your node registered and some minipools set up:

-This command will show you the current sync status of your ETH1 and ETH2 clients.
+This command will show you the current sync status of your Execution (ETH1) and Consensus (ETH2) clients.
 You'll probably use it a lot when you first set the node up, then never need it again (unless you change or reset your clients).

 The output of